dorkitude/tagalog/README.markdown

 ...where 'message' is a string or a stringable type[(?)](https://gist.github.com/e612159e53782a28b30b), and 'tagging' is either a string tag or an array of string tags.

 ####Tagalog is extensible
 If you want to have two subclasses for Tagalog, like "DebugLogger"" and "ErrorLogger", you can do so quite easily.
-Just extend Tagalog and override what you want to override, such as the path to the output file (ErrorLogger could write to your webserver error logs, for instance)
+Just extend Tagalog and override what you want to override, such as the path to the output file (ErrorLogger could write to your webserver's error logs, for instance)

 ####Tagalog is minimal
-Tagalog is one drop-in file, and is expressed in so little code that you can learn your way around it in just a few minutes.
+Tagalog is one drop-in file and is expressed in so little code that you can learn your way around it in just a few minutes.